ammeyjohn/boss/README.md

 ### Run the project

-Make sure that all steps in prerequisites has been completed.
+Make sure that all steps in prerequisites have been completed.

 - Locate to the root of the project and run